xiaozhang521/Class_Schedule/README.md

 # Class_Schedule
-I use UWP(Universal Windows Platform)，and language is C# and XAML This software can get the major city's weather meassage,import the class html then can show everyday's class,and it is a chatroom client.
+I use UWP(Universal Windows Platform)，and language is C# and XAML<br>
+This software can get the major city's weather meassage,import the class html<br>
+then can show everyday's class,and it is a chatroom client.<br>
 The ide is visual studio 2015